EvansNjogu/TabooGPT-4o/README.md

 ## Contact

-For any questions or collaboration opportunities, feel free to reach out at [njoguevans64@gmail.com](mailto:njoguevans64@gmail.com).
+For any questions or collaboration opportunities, feel free to reach out at [hey@njoguevans.me](mailto:hey@njoguevans.me).